Fquico1999/Website/content/project/numpy_neural_nets/index.md

 print ("X_test's shape: " + str(X_test_norm.shape))
 ```

-    X_train's shape: (3072, 10000)
+    X_train's shape: (784, 12396)
-    X_test's shape: (3072, 2000)
+    X_test's shape: (784, 2038)

 ### Defining our Model
+I've chosen to create a model to classify either a $3$ or a $7$.
+Now, let's define a model.

-The output is either 1 or 0 so the last layer dimension needs to be 1.
+The output is either $1$ or $0$, where $1$ corresponds to a $3$ and $0$ corresponds to a $7$.
+This means the last layer dimension needs to be $1$.
-For the first dimension, that should be $32\times32\times3=3072$.
+For the first dimension, that should be $28\times28\times1=784$, since we're taking the image and stacking each row of pixels ontop of each other (flattening).
+For our hidden layer, I'll choose $n_h=7$
-Let's start with a three layer model - $3072\times32\times1$ with layer activations ReLU-ReLU-Sigmoid
+So we have a three layer model - $784\times7\times1$ with layer activations ReLU-ReLU-Sigmoid.

+We can compare the performance of gradient descent versus adam optimization.
+Let's start with gradient descent.

 ```python